mgelster/graphQLKS/README.md

 # graphQLKS

-Project using Grandstack, and NorthWind data base
+Project using Grandstack, and data base named NorthWind